Mahak5123/phonebook_system/README.md

 # phonebook_system

 Hello our aim is to make phonebook system.
-Currently we have a simple file handling phonebook system.
-We need to further optimize it by implementing tries .
-It is in process.
-If anybody of you are confident enough please make a new file in this repository with tries implemented.
-The file handling would still be reqired but insteaad of reading a  single record one after another, we will read and write a trie itself from the file and perform further operations on it.
+Currently we are working with two versions.

+First in order to understand the functionality we aimed at making a simple file handling phonebook system in C++.

+Second version aims at further optimizing the search and other operations by implementing tries.
+File handling here deals with serializing and deserializing the trie to write and read it from the file.It is currently in progress.